 A taxi back to the Hotel gets us back in time for the Pride March and we walk the 10 minutes up the hill to Taksim Square, just adjacent to Gezi Park where massive protests against a proposed shopping centre flared into riots in 2013 (https://en.wikipedia.org/wiki/Gezi_Park_protests).

 Refusing to be moved on, we are all soon confronted by water cannon.
-Kaylee, in her wisdom, deciding the water pressure in the flat is insufficient for a good shower, goes to investigate the efficacy of water cannon, before a friendly nearby Turkish woman advises us the perhaps it would be wiser to move in the opposite direction.
+Kaylee, in her wisdom, deciding the water pressure in our AirBnB is insufficient for a good shower, goes to investigate the efficacy of water cannon, before a friendly Turkish woman advises us the perhaps it would be wiser to move in the opposite direction.